-Let’s say you’re planning for infographic content for one of your clients in the health and wellness space- Parsley Health.
+Let’s say you’re planning to create infographic content for one of your clients in the health and wellness space- Parsley Health.

-You can use Ahrefs to identify pages or blog posts in Parsley Health’s website that you can update through infographic creation.
+You can use Ahrefs to identify pages or blog posts on Parsley Health’s website that you can update through infographic creation.
 How?